-Strength training is a controversial topic when we discuss optimizing of training programs for cyclists.
+Strength training is controversial when we discuss optimizing training programs for cyclists.
 There is no definitive answer to whether cyclists should include weight lifting in their winter training plans.
-There have been made several studies which have not yetÂ proved that cyclists can benefit from strength training.
+Several studies are unsuccessful in proving that cyclists can benefit from strength training.

-Thus, it is very difficult to recommend you to either go to the gym or spend an extra hour on the bike.
-In both cases you will probably improve your overall performance level.
-It is important to notice that even though studies about strength training does not produce significant gains in overall cyclingÂ performance, it is very likely that there is a difference.
+Thus, it isn’t straightforward to recommend going to the gym or spending an extra hour on the bike.
+However, you will probably improve your overall performance level in both cases.
+It is essential to notice that even though studies about strength training do not produce significant gains in overall cycling performance, there is very likely a difference.

 As I wrote in a previous post about strength training, many cycling coaches do not know what they are doing in the weight lifting gym.
 It seems like they are trying to convert their training principles from the cycling world into the weight lifting world.
 I believe that cycling coaches should listen to people who are more experienced with developing explosive power.